Guernsey: Transport

 The primary mode of transport on the island is the motor vehicle.
 Guernsey has an extensive network of lanes, some of which are distinguished as green lanes under the name 'Ruette Tranquille', translated to 'quiet street'.
-Pedestrians, cyclists, and horse riders have priority with the speed limit on these lanes at 15 mph.
+Pedestrians, cyclists, and horse riders have priority with a recommended speed of 15 mph.

-Ports and harbours exist at St Peter Port and St Sampson.
-There is a single paved airport, Guernsey Airport.
+Guernsey's bus network is operated by Stagecoach South West as Buses.gg, on behalf of the States of Guernsey's Committee for Environment and Infrastructure.

+Guernsey Airport is the only airport in Guernsey and is located in the parish of Forest.
+It offers flights to the UK, Alderney, Jersey and international destinations.

 The States of Guernsey wholly own their own airline, Aurigny.
 The decision to purchase the airline was made to protect important air links to and from the island and the sale was completed on 15 May 2003.

-Guernsey has a public bus service, operated by CT Plus under the name 'buses.gg', owned by Kelsian Group on behalf of the States of Guernsey Environment and Infrastructure Department.
-There is also a taxi network and an electronic bike scheme (EVie), which also operates in Jersey.
+Saint Peter Port Harbour is the main port on the island, with ports existing elsewhere, including in St Sampson.

+Ro-ro and fast catamaran ferries are operated to and from Saint Peter Port Harbour, with services to the UK, France and occasionally Jersey, operated by Brittany Ferries.
+Various independent operators serve destinations elsewhere.

+Various cruise ships visit Guernsey throughout the summer, either arriving in the Little Roussel or docking in one of two ro-ro berths.